hilton/hilton.github.com/blog/_posts/2023-08-15-kitemaker-review.md

 [![Roadmap objectives on a Kanban-style board](kitemaker/roadmap.webp)](kitemaker/roadmap.webp)

 You can use this for planning higher-level [units of work](units-of-work) than user stories and epics.
-For example, this _Get books to read_ roadmap objective links to short-term work, listed bottom-left:
+For example, this _Get books to read_ roadmap objective links to short-term _work items_, listed bottom-left:

 [![A development theme work item’s page, showing a list of linked work items](kitemaker/theme.webp)](kitemaker/theme.webp)